 Unlike Formula One cars or cars that race the Indycar series, NASCAR Sprint Cup Cars have fenders on them, which allow for side-to-side contact with other cars.
 This is important, seeing as if they didn’t have fenders, the wheels of one car could hook onto the other car and cause a giant wreck.

 Try It Out!

 No, not the racing part.
 “I was trying to recreate the Sprint Cup,” are words that no police officer wants to hear from a driver.
 Unless you’re Dale Earnhardt Jr., you’ll likely never get rewarded for going fast, and that’s OK.
 But did you know you could get rewarded for playing it safe and going the speed limit?
-Try downloading DirectDriveⓇ, a free app that helps you monitor and improve your driving behaviors.
-It gives you real-time feedback on gas guzzling behaviors like hard braking and quick acceleration, and by using it you could earn up to $10 a month.*
+Try downloading DynamicDrive, a free app that helps you monitor and improve your driving behaviors.
+It gives you real-time feedback on gas-guzzling behaviors like hard braking and quick acceleration, and by using it you can earn a discount.

 If it’s speed and thrills you’re looking for, head to the nearest NASCAR race and feel the wind whip at your hair as cars whiz past you!
 If it’s affordable car insurance you’re looking for, try monitoring your driving with DynamicDrive and give Direct Auto Insurance a try!
 Read up on your auto insurance options and give us a ring at 1-877-463-4732.